cynthia-rodriguez1/wfh-location-recommender/README.md

 Due to the timeline and scope of the project, we weren't able to explore each of the datasets to the degree that we would have liked.
 Given that we were able to identify a probable regional trend in our initial EDA, it appears likely that there are more patterns that exist within the data and could be used in future versions of our function.

-**The recommendation functions work, but could be improved**
+**The application works, but could be improved**

-Regarding the problem statement,
+While we were able to build an application that provides location recommendations, we do feel that there are a few changes (detailed in Next Steps section below) that could be made to increase the likelihood of repeat traffic from users.

+In all, we would consider the problem statement to be mostly met, but with a few necessary revisions before presenting to the client and going to market.

 **Next Steps**